 How come planting trees is not enough?

 To reach Net Zero by 2050, billions of tons of CO₂ must be removed annually from the atmosphere.
 A tree can remove about 20 kg of CO₂ every year.
 It takes years to reach maturity and is hard to monitor and verify.
 In addition, trees take up a lot of arable lands, and when burned, they release all CO₂ back into the atmosphere.
 DAC solutions can reach the gigaton scale that is needed at a much shorter period than trees.
 They take much less land that is not arable since it can be placed in remote locations close to the point of storage or utilization.

-What RepAir’s solution is unique in the DAC market?
+What is unique about RepAir’s solution in the DAC market?

 Our solution is based on a modular electrochemical system that is scalable and flexible.
 It is designed for the gigaton scale.
 It’s very sustainable, as it only works on renewable energy and is very efficient, using one-quarter of the energy required by conventional solutions.

-What makes your DAC solution economically viable at scale?
+What makes RepAir's DAC solution economically viable at scale?